 Multi-Blend Vegan Protein Powders

 Multi-blend protein powders are often loaded with artificial ingredients and tons of added sugar, so be sure to steer clear of those!
 These types of protein powders combine multiple sources of protein to provide the best flavor and make a complete amino acid profile, ensuring that you get a great protein source.

 Nutrition varies greatly based on the brand of multi-blend protein powder that you choose.

 Our Favorite Multi-Blend Vegan Protein Powders

-- KOS Organic Plant-Based Protein Powder – Our favorite multi-blend option is KOS Organic Plant-Based Protein Powder (chocolate and vanilla options linked here, but there are several other flavors available) because it’s an organic protein powder, tastes great, is made with natural ingredients, has no added sugar, and it includes digestive enzymes and even powdered fruit and vegetables for an extra nutrient boost.
+- KOS Organic Plant-Based Protein Powder – Our favorite multi-blend option is KOS Organic Plant-Based Protein Powder (chocolate and vanilla options are linked here, but there are several other flavors available) because it’s an organic protein powder, tastes great, is made with natural ingredients, has no added sugar, and it includes digestive enzymes and even powdered fruit and vegetables for an extra nutrient boost.
 KOS Plant-Based Protein is a blend of pea, flaxseed, quinoa, pumpkin seed, and chia seed protein.
-It retails for $29.99 for 1.2 pounds, or $1.53/ounce.
+It retails for $29.99 for 1.2 pounds or $1.53/ounce.

 I have multiple food sensitivities, and after trying many protein powders and experiencing negative side effects, I came across Sprout Living’s simple protein line and immediately placed an order.
 These protein powders are gum- and thickener-free, with no added flavoring, and they are made from seeds!
 While these aren’t complete proteins, they’re a great option for those with digestive issues, and, when combined with another protein source like collagen, you can get all of your amino acids in.

-While I tried every protein available from this line, my favorites were the Flax Protein and the Sunflower Protein.
+While I tried every protein available from this line, my favorite was the Sunflower Protein.
 I found the Pumpkin Protein and Watermelon Protein to be good, but a bit on the grittier side.
-I love that the flax protein contains an extra dose of Omega-3 Fatty acids and fiber, and the sunflower protein provided a slightly nutty flavor to my morning smoothie and blended up smooth.
-Each of these will give you 15 grams of protein per 28-gram serving.
+I love that the sunflower protein provided a slightly nutty flavor to my morning smoothie and blended up smooth.
+It will give you 15 grams of protein per 28-gram serving.
 Update: Sprout Living has a new line called Epic Proteins (blend of pea, sunflower, and pumpkin) with superfood additions that are packed with probiotics and powerhouse ingredients.

 Bonus Protein Supplements